-The plant called “Common Salsify” is completely different: it is a weed that produces puffballs like dandelions do.
+The plant called “common salsify” is completely different: it is a weed that produces puffballs like dandelions do.

-Peel, then boil for 25 to 30 minutes — to whatever point at which they are just tender.
+If boiling, boil for 25 to 30 minutes — to whatever point at which they are just tender.
 They will go mushy beyond that point.

 If you find it fiddly to peel them, you can cook then peel.
 If you go this route, reheat after cooking and peeling either in a steamer or microwave.
-If you peel them before boiling, you should know that they blacken very quickly when peeled, so put them into water with some lemon juice one by one as you have finished with each.

-For the French method of cooking Salsify white, see the entry for “Au blanc.”
+For the French method of cooking salsify white, see the entry for “au blanc.”

-1 pound = 450g = 5 to 6 Salsify
+1 pound / 500 g = 5 to 6 Salsify

-To some, Salsify has a taste somewhat between asparagus and oysters: thus some of its other names referring to oysters.
+Some people think that salsify has a taste somewhat between asparagus and oysters: thus some of its other names referring to oysters.